cloudfoundry/cf-for-k8s/docs/component_authors/networking.md

 ## Istio Sidecar Injection

 ### Namespaces and Istio Sidecar Injection
 CF for Kubernetes uses Istio's [automatic mTLS](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls) with a `STRICT` authentication policy.
-This means that all `Pods` that have an Istio sidecar will require any `Pods` that communicate with them to also have an Istio sidecar and use mutual TLS to secure traffic.
-Traffic that doesn't use mTLS or traffic that does not come from an Istio sidecar will be rejected and the connection will fail.
+This means that all `Pods` that have an Istio sidecar will require incoming traffic to use mutual TLS.

 When you create a new namespace, in order to take advantage of all of Istio's features, and communicate with other `Pods` that Istio sidecars, your namespace must have an `istio-injection=enabled` label to turn on automatic [Sidecar Injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).
 This makes it so the pods in your namespace will contain an [Istio sidecar proxy](https://istio.io/latest/docs/reference/config/networking/sidecar/) running alongside them.
 In CF for Kubernetes, Istio sidecar injection is added automatically by a `ytt` [overlay](https://github.com/cloudfoundry/cf-for-k8s/blob/master/config/networking.yml#L63).

 To confirm your namespace has automatic sidecar injection enabled, you can describe your namespace with `kubectl get namespace <namespace_name> -L istio-injection` and see that Istio Injection is set to "enabled".

-If for some reason, sidecar injection is not enabled automatically in your namespace, you can manually add it by adding the following label to your namespace `kubectl label namespace <namespace_name> istio-injection=enabled`.